arcanbytes/OPL480pCheatGen/README.md

 ## ⚠️ Generated Codes Effectiveness

-It's important to note that the effectiveness of generated .cht codes for forcing progressive video modes can be limited and vary significantly between games.
-The application of these patches often involves a "trial and error" approach due to the specific characteristics of each game and how it handles video output.
+It's important to note that the effectiveness of generated `.cht` codes for forcing progressive video modes on real PS2 consoles can be limited and vary significantly between games.
+The application of these patches often involves a "trial and error" approach due to the specific characteristics of each game and its video output handling.
+Adjusting the DY vertical offset may also introduce flickering in certain gamess (for example, **Art Tonelico II**), so experiment with other titles and disable the option if flicker occurs.
+Additionally, forcing 60Hz in PAL games often results in a black screen.

-If, after applying the generated .cht file, you experience issues such as:
+If, after applying the generated `.cht` codes, you experience issues such as:
 - Black screen.
+- Image flickering.
 - Visual artifacts.
 - Corrupted graphics.
 - The game failing to launch correctly.

-We recommend trying the integrated OPL GSM (Graphics Synthesizer Mode Selector), specifically the "HDTV 480p Mode" (or similar, depending on your OPL version) found within each game's configuration.
+We recommend trying the integrated OPL GSM (Graphics Synthesizer Mode Selector), specifically the "HDTV 480p Mode" found within each game's configuration.
 GSM is a hardware-level video scaling solution that often offers broader compatibility, though it may introduce its own performance issues or visual glitches in certain titles.

 ---